 Delayed treatment can also lead to the decay reaching the nerve of your tooth.
 At this point, our dentists may recommend root canal therapy and the placement of a dental crown to protect the vulnerable tooth.
 Tooth extraction could also happen if the decay is severe enough.

-The procedure for fillings is straightforward and relatively quick.
+Theis straightforward and relatively quick.
 One of our dentists will start off by numbing the tooth and surrounding area with local anesthesia so you feel no discomfort.
 After the tooth has been numbed, the decay will be removed with the help of a dental drill.

 The hole is then filled with tooth-colored composite resin that closely matches the shade of your natural enamel.
 The entire process, depending on how many cavities you have, will only take a few minutes.
 The treated area will remain numb for a few hours after the procedure but will subside.
 You can easily return to work or school following the appointment.